rossberg/camp/README.txt

 * FPS: Ctrl/Command+U toggles the display of an FPS counter in the Control pane.
 Note that this is soft-limited to 60.

+The interface does not use any rounded corners anywhere.
+That's a feature.

 [1] https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf